Updated for Version 4.0

 By far, Xingqiu’s best Constellation.
 The description is a bit misleading: On the third Rain Sword hit, Xingqiu will fire 5 Rain Swords—changing his attack pattern from 2-3-2-3 to 2-3-5—and regenerate 3 Energy.
 This increases Xingqiu’s damage and Hydro application while also reducing his ER requirements.

-Xingqiu’s ER requirements are highly variable depending on his C6 procs, his teammates, the enemy, etc. The following table assumes the average, but it is recommended to use Zakharov’s Energy Recharge Calculator for a more accurate estimate of Xingqiu’s ER requirements.
+Xingqiu’s ER requirements are highly variable depending on his C6 procs, his teammates, the enemy, etc. The following table assumes the average, but use the Energy Recharge Calculator to determine exact requirements for your team and rotation.

 |Sacrificial Sword (R3+)||~150-180%||~130-150%|